Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 Brentford Families - Ryan

-Paul Smith writes about his family lines who settled in Brentford in the late 1800s from Ireland, including Ryan, Manning and Callow:
+Paul Smith wrote about his family lines who settled in Brentford in the late 1800s from Ireland, including Ryan, Manning and Callow.

 Ryan